kitproj/sim/README.md

 ## Why

-Make the dev loop crazy fast.
+Makes API simulation easy and fast.

 ## What